Stories of Southeast Asian Refugees

 To stop the spread of communism, the USA fought an ideological war against North Vietnam from 1960 to 1973.
 Desperate to win, the Americans used extremely destructive military measures like napalm in the Mekong Delta and carpet bombing in Cambodia and Laos.
 But the Viet Cong and North Vietnamese also used terror and committed many atrocities.
 There was disregard for human life by both sides.
 The people of Vietnam, Cambodia and Laos suffered in an ideological war not of their making.
 Under intense domestic pressures, the US pulled out of the war in 1973.

 South Vietnam, annexed by the North, and Laos became communist dictatorships with intense persecution of “class enemies”.
-The Khmer Rouge made Cambodia into an insane, genocidal hell.
+The Khmer Rouge’s regime led to almost 2 million deaths, in what is considered one of the largest genocides in human history.

 In 1978, Vietnam started to rid itself of its Chinese minority – the Hoa – expelling them directly to China or pushing them out to sea in rusty freighters.
 By 1979, the boat people phenomenon grew exponentially with ethnic Vietnamese joining and outnumbering the Hoa.
 People fled Vietnam in flimsy unseaworthy boats, fled Cambodia through steamy jungles, fled Laos under gun fire across the Mekong River.
 The region descended into chaos.